p2panda/handbook/website/docs/specification/core-concepts/permissions.md

 ## Authorised Schemas

-- authorised schemas define a key group as the owner of documents created with them
+- Authorised schemas define a key group as the owner of documents created with them.
-  - use an authorised schema when you want to enable all key group members with according permissions to update or delete that document
+  - Use an authorised schema when you want to enable all key group members with according permissions to update or delete that document.
-  - documents created from authorised schemas are called _authorised documents_
+  - Documents created from authorised schemas are called _authorised documents_.
-- schemas are _authorised schemas_ if they contain a single field of type `owner` that contains
+- Schemas are _authorised schemas_ if they contain a single field of type `owner` that contains:
-  - either the document view id of a key group
+  - either the document view id of a key group,
   - or the document view id of another authorised document.
 - Every document of an _authorised schema_ has a set of _authorised public keys_.
 This set can be created by looking at the document pointed at by the `owner` type field:
   - if it points at an authorised document, continue from there
   - if a key group is found: that key group's keys are the document's authorised public keys.
-- operations of _authorised schemas_ are only materialised if they were created by a key pair included in the _authorised public keys_ of the operations's document and if that key pair membership has the required permissions for the operation.
+- Operations of _authorised schemas_ are only materialised if they were created by a key pair included in the _authorised public keys_ of the operations's document and if that key pair membership has the required permissions for the operation.

+### Key groups

-### Schema `key_group_v1`
+#### Schema `key_group_v1`

 ```
 name: string
 members: relation_list(key_group_membership_v1)
 ```

-- the name of a key group should be chosen so that its purpose can be understood
+- The name of a key group should be chosen so that its purpose can be understood.

-::: info Jam Queue
+:::tip Jam Queue
 By adding an `inverse: boolean` field here we could allow a) anyone to change a document (wow chaos) b) _exclude_ specific keys from editing a document.
 :::

+### Memberships

-### Schema `key_group_membership_request_v1`
+#### Schema `key_group_membership_request_v1`

 ```
 key_group: relation(key_group_v1)